tel: +48 888 99 98 98

 295.68 ZŁ

-Call us tel: +48 22 499 98 98 or get in touch through form on the contact page.
-You can check the mass and the shape of magnet in our magnetic mass calculator magnetic mass calculator
+Give us a call tel: +48 22 499 98 98 or get in touch through contact form on the contact page.
+You can check the lifting capacity as well as the appearance of neodymium magnets in our force calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.